DogAvengerToken/dogavenger/README.md

 # dogavenger
-Dog Avenger ($DogAvenger) is a community-driven Web3 project built on Binance Smart Chain Network, The community is focused on developing an Ecosystem with practical digital utilities, community participation, blockchain accessibility, and real-world application.
+Dog Avenger ($DogAvenger) is a community-driven digital asset on BNB Smart Chain Operating through a community takeover(CTO) model.
+The project is revolving towards practical utility through developing an Africa Verified Network that can help businesses build trust, connect and access digital opportunities across Africa.